-Home to one of the largest and most important art collections in England, the Walker Art Gallery is a must when you visit Liverpool.
-Renaissance masterpieces, Tudor portraits, Victorian and Pre-Raphaelite and contemporary art are all part of the collection.
+Home to one of England’s largest and most important art collections, the Walker Art Gallery is a must when visiting Liverpool.

 Victoria Gallery and Museum

-The Victoria Gallery and Museum is run by the University of Liverpool.
+The University of Liverpool runs the Victoria Gallery and Museum.
 Here’s what they say about the gallery and museum: “We aim to amaze and amuse, where else would you find the world’s most important display of false teeth under the same roof as an exhibition of fine art?”.

 Open Eye Gallery

-If you love photography, you’ll love the Open Eye Gallery in Liverpool.
-Using the power of photography Open Eye explores the world as we see it, it challenges our perceptions and celebrates diversity and creativity.
-The gallery is accessible to wheelchairs, has internal ramps and a platform lift.
+It challenges our perceptions and celebrates diversity and creativity.
+The gallery is accessible to wheelchairs and has internal ramps and a platform lift.

 Royal Liverpool Philharmonic